ajinfajrian/ajin.fajrian/content/posts/kubernetes-high-avalability-control-plane/index.md

 ### Preinstall
 ##### Setup Proxy Client (Optional)
-- Set proxy client for containerd
-This for you who have environment with restricted internet access, and only allowed access internet via proxy server.
+Set proxy client for containerd, This for you who have environment with restricted internet access, and only allowed access internet via proxy server.
 ```sh
 ## set proxy on containerd